qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/resolution.rst

 ::

-  optimalRatio = scaleFactor * devicePixelRatio
+  optimalRatio = fontScale * devicePixelRatio

 If the ``optimalRatio`` is above ``1``, %{Mobile} searches for high resolution images and calculates which resolution fits the best.